 Insulators

-Insulators who applied and removed pipe lagging — Johns-Manville products, Thermobestos materials, and rigid block insulation — handled friable ACM directly.
+Insulators who applied and removed pipe lagging — products, Thermobestos materials, and rigid block insulation — handled friable ACM directly.
 Union members in Heat and Frost Insulators Local 1 are alleged to have encountered the highest fiber concentrations when dry-cutting and fitting materials that released visible dust clouds during installation and removal.

 HVAC Mechanics